aws-amplify/amplify-ui/README.md

 ## Stories

-Each of the code snippets below depnds on amplify being configured in the clients application.
+Each of the code snippets below depends on amplify being configured in the clients application.
 In this project, that is done in `main.dart`.
 The configuration could in theory be done inside the Authenticator component, but it seems more straight forward to just require the consumers to configure Amplify outside of the component.

 ### Material Design basic use case